chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Why is cleartext DNS OK? {#cleartext-dns}

-In comparison to {{?I-D.kazuho-protected-sni}}, wherein DNS Resource Records are signed via a server private key, ESNIKeys have no authenticity or provenance information.
-This means that any attacker which can inject DNS responses or poison DNS caches, which is a common scenario in client access networks, can supply clients with fake ESNIKeys (so that the client encrypts SNI to them) or strip the ESNIKeys from the response.
+In comparison to {{?I-D.kazuho-protected-sni}}, wherein DNS Resource Records are signed via a server private key, ESNI records have no authenticity or provenance information.
+This means that any attacker which can inject DNS responses or poison DNS caches, which is a common scenario in client access networks, can supply clients with fake ESNI records (so that the client encrypts SNI to them) or strip the ESNI record from the response.
 However, in the face of an attacker that controls DNS, no SNI encryption scheme can work because the attacker can replace the IP address, thus blocking client connections, or substituting a unique IP address which is 1:1 with the DNS name that was looked up (modulo DNS wildcards).
-Thus, allowing the ESNIKeys in the clear does not make the situation significantly worse.
+Thus, allowing the ESNI records in the clear does not make the situation significantly worse.

-Clearly, DNSSEC (if the client validates and hard fails) is a defense against this form of attack, but DoH/DPRIVE are also defenses against DNS attacks by attackers on the local network, which is a common case where SNI is desired.
+Clearly, DNSSEC is a defense against this form of attack if the client validates and hard fails, but DoH/DPRIVE are also defenses against DNS attacks by attackers on the local network, which is a common case where SNI is desired.
-Moreover, as noted in the introduction, SNI encryption is less useful without encryption of DNS queries in transit via DoH or DPRIVE mechanisms.
+Moreover, as noted in the introduction, SNI encryption is less useful without encryption of DNS queries in transit.

 ## Comparison Against Criteria